mabartos/keycloak-quarkus-extensions/README.md

   image                     Build extended Keycloak builder image with your custom extensions.
 ```

+For more advanced use-cases, see the [Configuration guides](examples/README.md#configuration).

 ## Your first extended Keycloak

 How to add your first extensions to your Keycloak deployment?
 Follow this simple guidelines: